 In addition to being the director for the Center for the Study of Los Angeles, Guerra has also served on standing commissions, blue ribbon committees and ad hoc task forces for the City of Los Angeles and the state of California.
 He received his master’s in Political Science from the University of Michigan and his bachelor’s in Political Science and International Relations from the University of Southern California.

-As for what advice he Guerra for future Lions…
+As for what advice he has for future LMU Lions…

 “Enjoy the next four years – they’re going to be life-changing,” Guerra said.
 “Take ownership of your education.
 From now until the end of your lives you will forever be associated with LMU and what it means to be a Lion.”